 The major business stories in the 1980s related to relaxation of Delaware's laws regulating business taxation and practices, and the liberalization of the state’s usury laws.
 As a result, many of the nation's largest corporations, including credit card, manufacturing, insurance and financial services companies, established major offices or headquarters in Delaware, as did many of the country’s major banking institutions.
 This led to the creation of thousands of jobs and earned Delaware the reputation of a “business-friendly” state.
 With our history and background in the financial services sector, Morris James was admirably positioned to assist these companies with their legal affairs in Delaware, a practice that continues to the present day.

-In 1980, Barbara Crowell joined the firm as an associate, and in 1986 became our first female attorney elected to the partnership.
+In 1980, Barbara Crowell joined the firm as an associate, and in 1986 was elected to the partnership.
 She left the firm to become a Judge of the Family Court.
 In the mid-1980s, Mary Johnston joined the firm and later served as a Superior Court Judge.
 Also at that time, we welcomed Grover Brown after his terms as Chancellor of the Court of Chancery.
 Also, Kent Jordan joined us after a time with the U.S. Attorney’s office.
 He subsequently served as a U.S. District Court Judge, and is now a Judge on the Third Circuit Court of Appeals.

 This era signaled a time of great expansion of the firm, in terms of number of attorneys as well as in practice areas.
 In 1983, we merged with Flanzer & Isaacs, a firm with a busy trial practice.
 By the end of the decade, our numbers swelled from 12 attorneys to approximately 50.
 The leadership of the firm also changed at this time, as the founders and most of our earlier partners had retired or passed away.